kaypro283/BASIC80/README.md

 This repository includes:

-* Games written in BASIC-80
+* Games
 * Statistics programs
-* Benchmarking applications
+* Benchmarking tools
-* Demonstration programs
+* Business applications

 Each program is provided as a separate file with a .bas extension.